 Durham is one of the largest departments of theology and religion in Britain, providing a considerable range of expertise for our postgraduate students, of whom we have almost 200.

 At postgraduate level we offer a variety of research degrees, including a four-year Integrated PhD; seven taught MA courses (to prepare for doctoral research); and a Graduate Diploma.
 We welcome full-time and part-time postgraduate students and are keen to support everyone in their studies, at whatever stage of their careers they may be.

-The Department houses strong teams of scholars in Old Testament and Related Studies, Judaism in Antiquity, New Testament and Related Studies, Historical Theology (from late antiquity to the modern period), Systematic and Philosophical Theology, the Study of Religion, Religion and the Arts, Theology and Ethics, Theology and Science, Catholic Studies, Anglican Studies, and Spirituality, Theology and Health.
+The Department houses strong teams of scholars in Old Testament and Related Studies, Ancient Judaism, New Testament and Related Studies, Historical Theology (from late antiquity to the modern period), Systematic and Philosophical Theology, the Study of Religion, Religion and the Arts, Theology and Ethics, Theology and Science, Catholic Studies, Anglican Studies, and Spirituality, Theology and Health.
 The range of research seminars (to which all postgraduates are invited to participate) testifies to the Department's intellectual breadth.